Nitratidesulfovibrio vulgaris: Description

-N. vulgaris is a sulfate-reducing bacterium (SRB) that plays an important role in cycling elements.
+Nitratidesulfovibrio vulgaris is a sulfate-reducing bacterium (SRB) that plays an important role in cycling elements.
 The metabolism of SRBs contributes to bioremediation by increasing their pH.
 SRBs also play a key role in biogeochemical cycles.
 Studies have shown that SRBs grow best with hydrogen and sulfate.

 Related Oleidesulfovibrio alaskensis (formerly Desulfovibrio alaskensis) cells on stainless steel.

-N. vulgaris can be used to remove metals from the environment due to its production of hydrogen sulfide.
+Nitratidesulfovibrio vulgaris can be used to remove metals from the environment due to its production of hydrogen sulfide.
 It can also carry out this process while being exposed to high concentrations of sodium chloride.
 During the removal of metals from mine waste piles, there was a removal efficiency of 99% by sulfate-reducing bacteria.
 However, it has been found that, at high concentrations, heavy metals can be toxic to N. vulgaris.
 N. vulgaris can also reduce the highly toxic Cr(VI) metal to a less toxic, less soluble Cr(III).

 When N. vulgaris is exposed to increased salinity, it responds with the upregulation of chemotaxis genes and the downregulation of flagellar biosynthesis.
 The upregulation of chemotaxis genes may help move the cells away from the stressful environment.
 Another common response is the accumulation of neutral, polar, small molecules that serve as osmoprotectants, such as glycine betaine (GB) and proline.
 These molecules may either be synthesized in the cell or imported in.
 However, GB is only imported into the cell, and proline is not the preferred molecule to use by N. vulgaris.

 This microbe also responds to increased salinity by using its efflux systems to pump excess salt ions out of the cell.
 This process, as well as GB import, requires more energy than the cells normally require.
 N. vulgaris also responds by increasing transcript levels of all Hmc operon members, indicating that electron channeling increases during salt stress.
 One notable characteristic of N. vulgaris is that it changes to have a more elongated structure when exposed to high salinity, possibly caused by inhibition of DNA replication.

-N. vulgaris has been linked to several human bacterial infections but may just be an opportunistic pathogen.
+Nitratidesulfovibrio vulgaris has been linked to several human bacterial infections but may just be an opportunistic pathogen.
 Overall, it may be a weak pathogen, but has a higher pathogenic potential than most other Desulfovibriona species.
 Most infections with N. vulgaris are susceptible to imipenem.
 These infections are an infrequent cause of diseases in humans.